admb-project/admb/trunk/README.txt

 Windows and MSVC
 ----------------
-Prerequisites (Install all of these in their default locations):
-1. Microsoft .NET 4
-2. Microsoft Windows SDK 7.1
-3. Microsoft Visual Studio 2010

-Add the following to the PATH, in the order given, the second path must reflect which architecture you want to compile for, here it is for Intel 64:

-C:\Program Files\Microsoft SDKs\Windows\v7.1
-C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\x86_ia64
-C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin
-C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\IDE

 Steps:
+1. Follow the same directions given above in the 'Installation from Binary Distributions' section to set up the compilers.

-1. Extract source distribution.
+2. Extract source distribution.

-2. Open Visual C++ Command Prompt.

 3. Change directory to the "src" folder.